 We must only ask why God would create such a large Universe if it is totally empty except for our little Earth.
 Let's see if there is evidence that there are actually many worlds that are inhabited in the Universe.

-Ephesians shows that there is a family in heaven and there is a family earth.
+Ephesians shows that there is a family of people in heaven and there is a family on earth as well.

 God has made all the heavens with all their host.
 This represents the multitudes of people found in the heavens.
 These are they in heaven that worships God.